PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``PRIZE_SECTION``
       Array of prizes for visiting each location.
-      Must be zero for depots.
       A value of zero for non-depots implies visiting that location is required.

    ``RELEASE_TIME_SECTION``
       Array of release times for each location.
-      Must be zero for depots.

    ``SERVICE_TIME_SECTION``
       Array of service durations for each location.
-      Must be zero for depots.

    ``TIME_WINDOW_SECTION``
       Array of :math:`[e, l]` time window data, for each location.